Davide-sd/sympy-plot-backends/doc/source/modules/interactive.rst

 Interactive
 -----------

-This module allows the creation of interactive widgets plots using either one of the following modules:
+The aim of this module is to quickly and easily create interactive widgets plots using either one of the following modules:

 * ``ipywidgets`` and ``ipympl``: it probably has less dependencies to install and it might be a little bit faster at updating the visualization.
 However,